MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnkspinhandshake.md

 #### - Request [in]

 Pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff562676">KSIDENTIFIER</a> structure that contains a GUID identifying the requested protocol.

-#### - Data [in]

-Pointer to a caller-allocated buffer.
-If the pin supports the requested protocol, <i>AVStrMiniPinHandshake</i> should fill in this parameter with a pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff562673">KSHANDSHAKE</a> structure.

 ## -returns